An Optimal Affine Invariant Smooth Minimization Algorithm: Affine Invariant Implementation

 \begin{lemma} Let $\|\cdot\|$ be a norm and $\|\cdot\|^*$ its dual norm, then

 \end{lemma} \begin{proof} We recall the proof in \cite[Example\,3.27]{Boyd03} as it will prove useful in what follows.
-By definition, $x^Ty\leq \|y\|^* \|x\|$, hence
+By definition, $x^Ty\leq \|y\|^*\, \|x\|$, hence

 because the second term is a quadratic function of $\|x\|^2$, with maximum $\left(\|y\|^*\right)^2/2$.
-This maximum is attained by any $x$ such that $x^Ty= \|y\|^* \|x\|$ (there must be one by construction of the dual norm), normalized so $\|x\|=\|y\|^*$, which yields the desired result. \end{proof}
+This maximum is attained by any $x$ such that $x^Ty= \|y\|^*\, \|x\|$ (there must be one by construction of the dual norm), normalized so $\|x\|=\|y\|^*$, which yields the desired result. \end{proof}

-This last result (and its proof) shows that solving the prox mapping is equivalent to finding a vector aligned with the gradient, with respect to the Minkowski norm $\|\cdot\|_Q$.
-We now recall another simple result showing that the dual of the norm $\|\cdot\|_Q$ is given by~$\|\cdot\|_{Q^\circ}$ where $Q^\circ$ is the polar of $Q$.
+Computing the prox-mapping in~\eqref{eq:tq} amounts to taking the conjugate of $\|\cdot\|^2$, so this last result (and its proof) shows that, in the unconstrained case, solving the prox mapping is equivalent to finding a vector aligned with the gradient, with respect to the Minkowski norm $\|\cdot\|_Q$.
+We now recall another simple result showing that the dual of the norm $\|\cdot\|_Q$ is given by~$\|\cdot\|_{Q^\circ}$ where $Q^\circ$ is the polar of the set $Q$.